Eigenstate entanglement: Crossover from the ground state to volume laws: Critical fermions in d 1

-with quarter filling at zero temperature.
-Deviations at large $\ell/\beta$ are due to the finite band width of the model, i.e., the fact that the dispersion is not linear at higher energies, differing from the assumptions of CFT.
+with $\mu\approx-1.44$ (quarter filling at zero temperature).
+Deviations at large $\ell/\beta$ are due to the finite bandwidth of the model, i.e., due to a nonlinear dispersion at higher energies, differing from the assumptions of CFT.
 The inset shows that this can be fixed by replacing $\beta$ in Eq.~\eqref{eq:Shigher-d} by $\beta_\eff$.
 Specifically, we define an effective temperature by matching the exact thermodynamic entropy density and the large-$\ell$ limit \eqref{eq:Sommerfeld} of Eq.~\eqref{eq:Shigher-d}, i.e., $s_\therm(\beta)=:{\pi^2 g(\mu)}/{3\beta_\eff(\beta)}$ such that $\beta_\eff(\beta)\to\beta$ at low temperatures.
 The substitution guarantees that Eq.~\eqref{eq:Shigher-d} reproduces the correct thermodynamic entropy density at large $\ell/\beta$ and, in a sense, straightens the dispersion relation.
 If $v_\vk$ is zero at some points on the Fermi surface, CFT and Eq.~\eqref{eq:Shigher-d} are not applicable.
-But the described rescaling procedure still works as we demonstrate in Appendix~\ref{sec:2dHalfFill} for the model \eqref{eq:Htightbind} at half filling.
+But the described rescaling procedure still works as we demonstrate in Appendix~\ref{sec:2dHalfFill} for the 2d tightbinding model \eqref{eq:Htightbind} at half filling.
+Equation~\eqref{eq:Shigher-d} works without issues for 3d as shown in Appendix~\ref{sec:3dHalfFill}.

-As pointed out by Swingle \cite{Swingle2010-105,Swingle2012-86}, the decomposition into gapless 1d systems should also be applicable to Fermi liquids because the quasi-particle lifetime diverges when approaching the Fermi surface.
+The crossover scaling function \eqref{eq:Shigher-d} also applies to \emph{interacting} metals described by Fermi liquid theory, because the quasi-particle lifetime diverges when approaching the Fermi energy.
+The scaling function is universal in the sense that the only remnant of microscopic details is the dependence on the Fermi surface shape and $v_\vk$ as pointed out for other quantities in Ref.~\cite{Senthil2008-78}.